jitsi/docker-jitsi-meet/README.md

 ## Limitations

-Currently a single Jitsi Videobridge is supported, and it has to run in ``host`` mode, that is, directly connected to the host's network.
+* Currently a single Jitsi Videobridge is supported.

-Multiple container replicas are not supported.
+* Multiple container replicas are not supported.

-Docker Swarm mode is not yet supported.
+* Docker Swarm mode is not yet supported.

 [Jitsi]: https://jitsi.org/